ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 ||||**powershell**:The SUT control adapter is implemented through Windows PowerShell.
 ||||**interactive**: Interactive adapters are used when manually configuring a server.
 Interactive adapter uses a dialog box to perform a manual test each time one of its methods is called.
 The dialog box contains the method name, parameter names, and values\*\*\*

-\**The Adapter property value is set to either managed or powershell depending on whether the SUT control adapter was implemented in managed C\# code or through Windows PowerShell.*
+\*The Adapter property value is set to either managed or powershell depending on whether the SUT control adapter was implemented in managed C\# code or through Windows PowerShell.

-\*\**When changing to interactive mode from managed mode, the “adaptertype” attribute must be deleted to avoid a runtime error.* *When changing to interactive mode from powershell mode, an additional step is required—delete the “scriptdir” attribute to avoid a runtime error.*
+\*\*When changing from managed mode to interactive mode, the “adaptertype” attribute must be deleted to avoid a runtime error.
+When changing from powershell mode to interactive mode , an additional step is required—delete the “scriptdir” attribute to avoid a runtime error.

-\*\*\**When the manual operation completes successfully, enter the return values in **Action Results** (if any) and click **Succeed** button in the dialog-box.
+\*\*\*When the manual operation completes successfully, enter the return values in **Action Results** (if any) and click **Succeed** button in the dialog-box.
 When the manual operation is unable to complete, enter the error messages in the **Failure Message** text box and click **Fail** to terminate the test.
-In this case, the test will be treated as “Inconclusive”.*
+In this case, the test will be treated as “Inconclusive”.

 Further customization can be done by creating your own SUT control adapter that matches the server implementation.
-For more information about how to create a SUT control adapter, see the Protocol Test Framework (PTF) user documentation.
+For more information about how to create a SUT control adapter, see the [Protocol Test Framework (PTF) user documentation](https://github.com/Microsoft/ProtocolTestFramework).

 #### Configure TSAP broadcast